One of the most common questions I get as an SEO professional is “How long does SEO take?”

-For example, a plumber serving a small local market would face less competition than a real estate brokerage in the same city, which would face less competition than a national mortgage company.
+For example, a plumber serving a small local market would face less competition than a real estate brokerage serving a large city, which would face less competition than a national mortgage company.

-As you might imagine, the more competing webpages you’re up against, the longer it will take to get results.
+As you might imagine, the more competing webpages you’re up against, the longer it will take to climb to the top of the search results.

-There’s another important and often overlooked aspect of competition that most people don’t even realize, and it’s the correlation between the volume of competition within a niche, and the competency of the SEO professionals behind the top ranked webpages in that niche.
+An often overlooked aspect of competition it’s the correlation between the volume of competition within a niche, and the competency of the SEO professionals behind the top-ranked webpages in that niche.